ElFalch/seabird-survey-simulator/README.md

 The game page report also contained an alert relating to a possible heading within the next button, however, this is not a heading so this alert was also ignored.

+#### Underlined text alerts

+The game page report contained an alert relating to the underlined header for the answers form footer.
+There is a risk that the footer header could be confused with a link when underlined, however the underline provides a clear visual distinction between the form and the header, so it was retained.

 #### Wave accessibility Report Summaries

 | Page          | Wave Report Summary                                                                                                                             |